kenreibman/bb-assessment/readme.txt

 Footer:
   - We got a fair amount of responsive styles done for the site however the footer isn't quite there yet
   - Social media icons need to be setup so some html changes there to put them in is fine.
+(OK)
-  - Expander accordion Javascript functionality hasn't been setup or styled
+  - Expander accordion Javascript functionality hasn't been setup or styled (OK)
-  - Footer bottom area: we unfortunately can't pull the html content out of its location
+  - Footer bottom area: we unfortunately can't pull the html content out of its location (OK)
-     - Can we style up the setup so it matches the desktop and mobile styles
+     - Can we style up the setup so it matches the desktop and mobile styles (OK)

 Responsive:
   - For some reason the site isn't switching over to "mobile" styles in devices